Overdrivr/DistantIO/README.md

 DistantIO is a convenient framework for reading and writing variables on a microcontroller in real time.
 This is a master-slave protocol.
 Master can be for instance a computer and the slave an embedded device such as a MicroController Unit (MCU).

-The whole program was designed to be simple to use.
+The whole program was designed to be simple to setup and use.

-On the slave side, only three steps are required.
+On the slave side, only two steps are required.
-Simply register variables during initialization time, feed the incoming communication data to the API, update it regularly and you're good to go.
+Simply register variables during initialization time and update the API from time to time and you're good to go.

 Master side, the user interface provided can be used as is, for reading/writing/plotting MCU variables.
 Or you can ditch it entirely and develop your own user interface with the API. ;)